GravityOnline/Actively-seeking-out-a-volunteering-opportunity-and-good-first-issues/README.md

 # Welcome to my GitHub Page ! !
+To create a basic website:
+- [ ] Add a short personal bio
+- [ ] Add links to my social media channels

 - 👋 Hi, i’m @AperfectGravity but call me William or Gravity.
 I speak french, spanish, italian, english and german.
 - 👀 I’m interested in doing some networking here and completed my bachelor in Gerontology in a small university in Vechta in Germany.
 Gerontology is an interdisciplinary science that researches ageing https://en.wikipedia.org/wiki/Gerontology .
 In my degree, to cite a few subjects, i studied sociology, psychology, politics, economy, health care/medicine/neuroscience, education science, social law, empirical social methods with SPSS and i even attended an ArcGis and R course offered by the faculty of geography.